 Second: 1Blocker is very customizable with iCloud sync to all your devices, including whitelists, blocked elements and custom rules, which can be exported for backup.

 Fourth: most ad-blockers block downloaded content, but 1Blocker uses advanced “WebKit blocking technology”, so blocked content is not downloaded to your device.
 It spares battery, performance and your data plan, if FUP is applied.
 And, of course, webpage is loaded much faster.

 Just one note: Content Blockers only work on 64-bit devices.
-You will need Mac with OS X El Capitan or higher.
+As for Mac, you will need Mac with OS X El Capitan or higher.
 If you own iPhone, iPad or iPod touch, you need iOS 9 and SoC A7 or higher.
 A7 SoC can be found in iPhone 5s, iPad Air and iPad mini 2.
 If your device is newer as these mentioned ones, you device can run Content Blockers.

 You can download reviewed app(s) here: